LovBlueFox/philomena-comment-importer/readme.md

 ### 4. Importing Comments
 If importing is enabled (`PHILOMENA_IMPORT=true`):
 - **Batch Processing**: The comments are inserted or updated in the PostgreSQL database and indexed in OpenSearch.
-This can take up to an hour, depending on the size of the data:.
+Depending on the size of the data, this can take up to an hour.
 - **Batch Insertion**: Comments are inserted in batches to optimise performance.
-    - **User Statistics Adjustment**: User statistics and comment counts for images are updated.
+    - **User Statistics Adjustment**: User statistics and image comment counts are updated.
     - **Saving Import ID Map**: An import ID map is saved for future reference, ensuring duplicate comments are not re-imported.
-- **Logging Details**: Detailed logs of the processing are maintained throughout.
+- **Logging Details**: Detailed processing logs are maintained throughout.
 ```log
 ----------------------------------------
 Starting Database Import